simonrihm/cantera_eCat_MKM_CO2R/README.md

 # cantera_eCat_MKM_CO2R
-Microkinetic Modelling of electrocatalytic CO2 reduction by using Cantera libraries
+Microkinetic Modelling of electrocatalytic CO2 reduction by using Cantera libraries Cantera C++ library needs to be installed for compilation, Python needed for pre-processing and checking of input files

 # Input File Manual
 There are two main input files needed for executing the C++ code: a mechanism file (XML) and an option-defining file (txt).